Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 Avoid emojis, jokes, puns, internet slangs, and cultural or religious references.

-Address your audience in second person.
-When writing in third person, use inclusive language rather than gender-specific words.
+Address your audience in the second person.
+When writing in the third person, use inclusive language rather than gender-specific words.
 For example, don't say:

 >When operating this machine, user must follow safety instructions in this guide for his own safety.
 Snapmaker shall not be held responsible if he fails to do so and gets injured.